 Founded - October 5, 1998

-Baton Rouge is currently #1 in the country with the highest rate of AIDS cases!
+Baton Rouge continues to rank as one of the top cities in the country with the highest rate of AIDS cases!

 Louisiana

-is currently #1 in states with the highest rate of AIDS cases in our country!
+and Florida (as of 2024) tie for the #1 in states with the highest rate of NEW HIZV cases in our country!

 In the U.S. each 9 minutes and a half, someone gets infected with HIV.